Why your vehicles need to be euro 6 compliant by 2020

 A total of 9,400 deaths a year in London are suspected to be related to London’s air quality.
 Nitrogen oxide (NOx) plays a major part in the development of these illnesses, and it’s the vehicles on London’s streets – both public and private – that are contributing to the city’s consistently high NOx levels.

 London also faces mounting pressure to mitigate the effects of climate change, and these two reasons are the primary motivating factors for why London mayor Sadiq Khan is establishing London’s Ultra Low Emissions Zone, which aims to crack down on harmful vehicle emissions, with NOx chiefly amongst them.
-Euro 6 engines are becoming mandatory for vehicles within the city’s limits from when the ULEZ comes into full force in September 2020.
+Euro 6 engines are becoming mandatory for vehicles within the city’s limits from when the ULEZ comes into full force in September 2020, and then it will expand to cover all areas inside the North and South Circular from 26 October 2021.

 What Is Euro 6?